alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/raspberrypi4.rst

 Setting a static of dynamic IP for the interface is implementation and deployment specific and any network configuration tool can be used to configure IPv4 or IPv6 address to RPi.

+For any fault in the hardware device, see :ref:`How to handle faulty hardware device <FallbackSupport>`.

 Audio
 =====